Frequently Asked Questions

 How to eat Microgreens:

 The United States Department of Agriculture recommends washing all produce before consuming.
 We don't use any fertilizers or pesticides, but there's still some soil and seed hulls on the microgreens that you might not want to eat.
 We really enjoy eating our microgreens on sandwiches, burgers, tacos, nachos, burritos, in salads, wraps, chip dips, breakfast sandwiches, pasta salads and fried rice.
 They can be added to smoothies to get a truly fresh dose of green, or they can be dehydrated and added to a other dish at a later time.

 Cooking microgreens is not recommended because they are frail tiny plants that are healthier when consumed raw.
 You can add them to your favorite cooked dish, but it doesn't take long for them to wilt and the nutrition to break down under heat.
 Adding them to the top of your cooked meal is suggested, but if you insist on cooking them we recommend you try adding them just after turning off the heat.

 Why is your business named "Third Day Microgreens"?

-The name is biblical, and refers to Genesis Chapter 1, verse 11: And God said, Let the earth bring forth grass, the herb yielding seed, and the fruit tree yielding fruit after his kind, whose seed is in itself, upon the earth: and it was so.
+The name is biblical, and refers to Genesis Chapter 1, verses 11-13: 11 And God said, Let the earth bring forth grass, the herb yielding seed, and the fruit tree yielding fruit after his kind, whose seed is in itself, upon the earth: and it was so.
 12 And the earth brought forth grass, and herb yielding seed after his kind, and the tree yielding fruit, whose seed was in itself, after his kind: and God saw that it was good.
 13 And the evening and the morning were the third day.